 The bank's system must be capable of allocating economic capital for operational risk across business lines in a way that creates incentives for the business lines to improve operational risk management.

-The Committee identified seven categories of operational risk:
+The Committee identified seven categories of operational risk

 Internal fraud: Acts of a type intended to defraud, misappropriate property or circumvent regulations, the law, or company policy (excluding diversity or discrimination events which involve at least one internal party).
 Examples include intentional misreporting of positions, employee theft, and insider trading on an employee's own account.